International Falls votes not to wear its famous Smokey Bear statue anymore - ExBulletin

 International Falls votes not to wear its famous Smokey Bear statue anymore

-The 26-foot-tall Smokey Bear statue that stands high above the city of International Falls will no longer place earplugs in winter, or fishing gear in summer.
+INTERNATIONAL FALLS, Min.
+The 26-foot-tall Smokey Bear statue that stands high above the city of International Falls will no longer put on earmuffs in winter or fishing gear in summer.

-For several decades the inhabitants of International Falls have Smokey dressed in different outfits depending on the season, starting in the 1980s, when locals knitted a 25-foot-long scarf and created giant gloves and earplugs.
+For decades, International Falls residents have worn Smokeys in a variety of outfits depending on the season, starting in the 1980s, when locals knitted a 25-foot-long scarf and created giant gloves and earrings.

-But Mayor Harley Droba said he was in contact with other Minnesota communities that are also home to famous giant statues, including Paul Bunyan and Babe in Bemidji, Big Ole the Viking in Alexandria and Giant Jolly Green in Blue Earth, who told him they thought it was somewhat crazy that International Falls decorated its famous monument with fiberglass.
+But Mayor Harley Droba said he was in contact with other Minnesota communities that are also home to famous giant statues, including Paul Bunyan and Babe in Bemidji, Big Ole the Viking in Alexandria and Giant Jolly Green in Blue Earth, who told him they thought he was polite. crazy that International Falls decorated its famous monument with fiberglass.

 That’s what you want to be known for is having this thing, and letting people decide anything on it, even with council permission, is just ridiculous to them, Droba said at the council meeting in recent weeks.